b0baille/deploy/README.md

 - `KEY_NAME` required, a key pair name that can be used to SSH onto the instance
 - `INSTANCE_TYPE=t1.micro` type of the instance ([see possible values](https://aws.amazon.com/ec2/instance-types/))
 - `INSTANCE_NAME=test-robin` name of the instance
-- `MYSQL_PASSWORD` required, the password to use for the Mysql root user
+- `MYSQL_PASSWORD` required, the password to use for the MySql root user
 - `SECURITY_GROUP` required, the identifier of the previously created security group

 Go to this directory and run `bundle install`.
 This will download the `aws-sdk` ruby gem, required by `spawn_server.rb`.